lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 ```

-You can also control warnings within a single class with the `static enabledWarnings`:
+You can also control warnings within a single class by defining a `static enabledWarnings` property:

 ```ts
 class MyElement extends LitElement {